syncfusion-content/blazor-docs/blazor/diagram/commands.md

 The [CanZoomIn](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IFitOptions.html#Syncfusion_Blazor_Diagrams_IFitOptions_CanZoomIn) parameter enables/disables zooming to fit the smaller content into a larger viewport.

-The [CustomBounds](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IFitOptions.html#Syncfusion_Blazor_Diagrams_IFitOptions_CustomBounds) parameter the custom region that must be fit into the viewport.
+The [CustomBounds](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.IFitOptions.html#Syncfusion_Blazor_Diagrams_IFitOptions_CustomBounds) parameter specifies the custom region that must be fit into the viewport.

 The following code illustrates how to execute `FitToPage` command.